kothing/laravel-tvi/README.md

 **11. Go to CMS admin dashborad**
-Login Now by giving this data
+Login Now by giving this data.
+You can find it in `database/seeders/UserRoleSeeder.php`
 ```php
 Username: xxx
 Password: xxx